 Boy were we glad to see Penzance; needless to say we came back on the train.

 I joined a newly formed Knutsford & District Motor Club in 1958 after which I was eventually persuaded to take up the map side of Rallying.
 And so my next aim was to find a good Driver and I was cajoled by my cousin Geoff to approach a local chap George Hulme whom I knew.
 I knocked on his door one Sunday afternoon and enquired whether he was after a Navigator, "how good are you" he asked, "I don't know" was my answer.

 So a suitable 20 Mile test run in his Renault Dauphine was arranged on a November night after my compulsory night school.
 It had snowed during the day and froze in the early evening to provide a treacherous route on the by-roads; not forgetting that gritting machines were a rarity in those days and that the minor roads were usually ignored in the 1950's.
-However with these drastic conditions I soon developed a fairly safe system of calling distances and bends which I continued to use throughout my Rallying career with devastating results.
-Feeling quite chuffed with myself and that we had agreed to do a few rallies together I joined the Lancashire & Cheshir Car Club to gain more experience.
-This preparation and much more led us to entering our first Rally together in January 1959.
+However, with these drastic conditions, I soon developed a fairly safe system of calling distances and bends, which I continued to use throughout my Rallying career with devastating results.
+Feeling quite chuffed with myself and that we had agreed to do a few rallies together, I joined the Lancashire & Cheshire Car Club to gain more experience.
+This preparation and much more led us to enter our first Rally together in January 1959.

 We spent the remainder of 1959 picking up the odd win, team and class awards amongst our tougher opponents on restricted Rallies, but the main object was to beat our arch rivals and competitive friends Reg and Terry McBride.

 So I joined Stockport Motor Club, based at the Fiveways Hotel, Hazel Grove and the Cavendish Car Club in Macclesfield, where I learnt more skills which led to being invited on the odd occasion to navigate for some top class drivers.